University campus in Virginia

 Work-study programs and campus employment opportunities help students manage educational costs while gaining experience.
 Virginia Tech's Campus internEXP program offers paid internship opportunities for undergraduate students at $12.41 per hour minimum wage (Virginia Tech Campus internEXP).
 Students should explore comprehensive financial aid guide resources to maximize funding opportunities and minimize debt.

-Calculate Your Game Development Degree ROI in Virginia
+Game Development Degree ROI Calculator, Virginia

 Use our interactive ROI calculator to estimate your return on investment for a game development degree in Virginia.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.